 #1 Owner’s Equity

-It is the value left with the owner when accountants deduct total liabilities from the company’s total assets.
+Accountants deduct total liabilities from the company’s total assets to determine the value left with the owner.
 It includes money brought in by the business owner and the profits made by the business.

 #2 Stockholders Equity